'Pokemon Go' Releases New Legendary Pokemon; Here's How To Successfully Catch Them

 How to catch Legendary Pokemon

-Just like the first set of Legendary Pokemon Raikou, Entei and Suicune, all of whom are from the Johto region, can be caught through special Raid Battles at Gyms.
+Just like the first set of Legendary Pokemon Raikou, Entei, and Suicune, all of whom are from the Johto region, can be caught through special Raid Battles at Gyms.
 Raids are limited-time matches that allow players to team up and simultaneously battle powerful Pokemon at gyms.

 Legendary Pokémon Raikou, Entei, and Suicune will soon appear in parts of the world for a limited time!
 Learn more: https://t.co/VoRY57YEfK pic.twitter.com/arutFurvQO